Appendix A

 telepathy: A creature with telepathy can mentally communicate with other creatures within a given range.
 For details, see Telepathy.

 teleportation: A creature or object that is teleported instantly leaves one location and arrives at another.
-Unless otherwise specified, teleporation requires line of sight, line of effect, and an unoccupied destination on stable ground.
-For deatils, see Teleportation.
+Unless otherwise specified, teleportation requires line of sight, line of effect, and an unoccupied destination on stable ground.
+For details, see Teleportation.

 thrown weapon: A thrown weapon is a weapon designed to be thrown at a target.
 For details about attacking with thrown weapons, see Basic Strike – Thrown.